 We are able to provide in person services and are following guidelines and recommendations provided by local and provincial governments.
 Our office is a shared space with other therapists conducting their own practice and RESTORE Counselling and Family Services is implementing the following modifications:

 requesting social distancing measures in office and/or wearing personal protective equipment

 limiting clients in the waiting room by asking you to wait downstairs or in your vehicle until your appointment time or your therapist calls you up for your appointment

-providing virtual sessions where appropriate and where possible
+providing virtual sessions where appropriate

 posting common COVID-19 symptoms and social distancing reminders on the door

 asking that companions not engaged in services wait outside of the office